| Title: | Input/Output 'SomaScan' Data |

 "Header.Meta", "Col.Meta", ...) are stored as attributes (e.g.

 Logical.
-Whether x
+Whether x inherits from class soma_adat.

 Stu Field